Identifying topological order through unsupervised machine learning

-Figure\,\,\ref{fig:2deigv}(a)-(c) shows the eigenvalues $\lambda_k$ of $P_{l,l'}$ as function of $\epsilon$, and for increasing values of $T$.
-The degeneracy of the largest eigenvalue (as $\epsilon\rightarrow 0$) signals the number of topological sectors: we find $n = 5$ in \figref{fig:2deigv}(a)-(b), and $n = 1$ in \figref{fig:2deigv}(c).
+Figures\,\,\ref{fig:2deigv}a-b show the eigenvalues $\lambda_k$ of $P_{l,l'}$ as function of $\epsilon$, for $T<T_{\rm c}$ and $T>T_{\rm c}$, respectively.
+The degeneracy of the largest eigenvalue (as $\epsilon\rightarrow 0$) signals the number of topological sectors: we find $n = 5$ in \figref{fig:2deigv}a, and $n = 1$ in \figref{fig:2deigv}b.
 The failure of the algorithm to identify the five different topological sectors at $T/J =1$ is a smoking gun of the topological phase transition.

 To illustrate the fidelity of the clustering below $T_c$, we project the low-dimensional feature space $\vec{\varphi}$, Eq.(\ref{ReducedFeatureSpace}), into a two-dimensional plane, $(\tilde{\varphi}_k)_l = \sum_{k'=1}^{n-1}a_{k,k'}(\varphi_{k'})_l$, $k=1,2$, with $a_{k,k'}$ chosen so as to maximize the visibility of clusters.
-As can be seen in \figref{fig:2deigv}(d), the algorithm exhibits 100\% fidelity in the classification for $T<T_{\rm c}$, even for our moderate sampling size and temperatures approaching $T_{\rm c}$.
+As can be seen in \figref{fig:2deigv}c, the algorithm exhibits 100\% fidelity in the classification for $T<T_{\rm c}$, even for our moderate sampling size and temperatures approaching $T_{\rm c}$ [see extended version of \figref{fig:2deigv}c in the \SuplDisc{5}].

-\sect{Learning the topological phase transition} The failure of the clustering algorithm to identify different topological sectors can be used as diagnostics of a topological phase transition.
-Deviations from the $n$-fold degeneracy of the largest eigenvalue, quantified by $\sigma_\lambda = \frac{1}{n}\sum_{k=0}^{n-1} (\lambda_k-\bar{\lambda})^2$ with $\bar{\lambda}=\frac{1}{n}\sum_{k=0}^{n-1}\lambda_k$, measures the probability of creating vortex-antivortex pairs and tunneling between topological sectors.
-As such, to determine the $T_{\rm c}$, we compare $\sigma_\lambda$ with the gap $\Delta\lambda = \lambda_{n}-\lambda_{n-1}$.
-Using this criterion, we find that the topological phase transition occurs at $T/J = 0.90\pm 0.05$, see \figref{fig:phasetransition}, which is in agreement with the known value of $T_{\rm c}/J$ for our system size \cite{RogerXY}.
-Further, we checked that the clustering fails precisely at this value, see \figref{fig:2deigv}(d) and extended version in \supl{3}.
+\sect{Learning the topological phase transition} The failure of the clustering algorithm to identify different topological sectors can be used as diagnostics of the topological phase transition.
+To quantify the success of the clustering algorithm, we use the average intercluster distance ${\bar D}$ and the dispersion ${\bar \sigma}$ of the data points in each cluster, see definitions in Methods.
+Diffusion maps successfully identifies topological sectors if $\bar\sigma\ll\bar D$, as shown in the first two panels of Fig.~\ref{fig:2deigv}c.
+We define the critical temperature $T_{\rm c}$ as the temperature in which $\frac{2\bar\sigma}{\bar D} = \frac{1}{n}$ (i.e., the dispersion of at least one cluster is comparable to half the average distance between clusters).
+As shown in \figref{fig:2deigv}d, using this criterion we find that the topological phase transition occurs at $T/J = 0.90\pm 0.1$, which is in agreement with the known value of $T_{\rm c}/J$ for our system size \cite{RogerXY}.

+\sect{Ising gauge theory} To demonstrate the success of the approach on other models with topological order, we apply diffusion maps on the Ising gauge theory.
+Its configuration energy reads as